-SPRINGFIELD, American Mass.
-International College (AIC) in Springfield, Mass. has named 686 students to the Spring 2020 Dean's List.
-Dean's List students are full time students who have achieved a 3.3 to 4.0 GPA.
-AIC commends the exceptional commitment and accom-

-Katelynn Raynsford of Danielson

-Derek Turner of Danielson

-Founded in 1885, American International College (AIC) is a private, co-educational, doctoral granting institution located in Springfield, Massachusetts, comprising the School of Business, Arts and Sciences, the School of Education, and the School of Health Sciences.
+college in the heart of New Mass. has named 686 stu-York's capital city where dents to the Spring 2020 teaching is the first prior-Dean's List.
+Dean's List ity.
+The Saint Rose experistudents are full time stuence empowers students dents who have achieved to improve themselves a 3.3 to 4.0 GPA.
+AIC com-The College of Saint and the world around mends the exceptional American ars during an unprecen-International College dented time.
+(AIC) in Springfield, Katelynn Raynsford of Danielson Derek Turner Danielson Founded in 1885, American International College (AIC) is a private, co-educational, doctoral granting institution located in Springfield, Massachusetts, comprising the School of Business, Arts and Sciences, the School of Education, and the School of Health Sciences.
 AIC supports and advances education, diversity, and opportunity for its students and the community.

-SMITH AND WALKER Funeral Home and Cremation Service 148 Grove Street, Putnam, CT 860-928-2442 www.smithandwalkerfh.com www.ConnecticutsQuietCorner.com

-GAGNON AND COSTELLO Funeral Home and Cremation Service 33 Reynolds Street, Danielson, CT 06239 860-774-9403

-Funeral Directors Timothy Farner, Steven Farner, Andrew Farner Serving ALL Faiths with Dignity
+SMITH AND WALKER Funeral Home and Cremation Service 148 Grove Street, Putnam, CT 860-928-2442 www.smithandwalkerfh.com GAGNON AND COSTELLO Funeral Home and Cremation Service 33 Reynolds Street, Danielson, CT 06239 860-774-9403 Funeral Directors Timothy Farner, Steven Farner, Andrew Farner Serving ALL Faiths with Dignity